SMEX03 ASTER Level-1B Data: Oklahoma

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Thomas Jackson.
-2008.
+Jackson, T. 2008.
 SMEX03 ASTER Level-1B Data: Oklahoma. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.